 The Dreams of Dali virtual reality experience is an excellent example of how museums are using VR not only to inform the work of an exhibition but to create immersive works of arts in their own right.

 Visitors to the exhibition were given the option to don VR headsets and enter directly into Salvador Dali’s imagination, where they could wander a surreal dreamscape inspired by his 1935 work ‘Archeological Reminiscence of Millet’s “Angelus”’.
 In this fully-realised landscape, viewers could encounter figures and architecture pulled directly from Dali’s artwork.

 Shown as part of the ‘Disney & Dali: Architects of Imagination’ exhibition at The Dali Museum, Florida, this immersive experience blended virtual reality and the craft of modern design to create something truly unique.
 Goodby Silverstein & Partners, the creative agency behind the piece, employed skills and techniques more commonly used in the video game industry to create a navigable world that garnered awards including a Cannes Cyber Lion GOLD, a Webby People’s Voice award and a Facebook Silver award for Innovation.

 “The virtual world could bring a whole new dimension to museums”

-Held as part of the “Disney & Dali: Architects of Imagination” exhibition, this VR masterpiece blended virtual reality and the craft of modern design, with an already existing piece of art, to create a wander into the mind of the great painter himself.
-It’s a great example of how the virtual world can bring a whole new dimension to museums – even for those who are watching from their cardboard headsets back home.
+It’s a great example of how a virtual world can add a whole new dimension to museums – even for those who are watching from their cardboard headsets back home.